kadamshweta11/User-Management-Module-In-Mendix/README.md

 On the User_Overview Page Admin Can Perform CRUD operation on the User Entity which is associated with administration.account activity where the default password is saved if the password is not set by the Admin.
 All the users are displayed using data grid in User_Overview page.

-# Implementation.
+## Implementation.

-1.Create a Persistable entity named User and then associate it with administration.Account entity also provide an association with userRole entity
+1. Create a Persistable entity named User and then associate it with administration.Account entity also provide an association with userRole entity

-2.You can generate User_Overview Page and User_NewEdit Page by right clicking “Generate Overview Page” on the User Entity in domain model (This will automatically generate Overview and NewEdit page of user)
+2. You can generate User_Overview Page and User_NewEdit Page by right clicking “Generate Overview Page” on the User Entity in domain model (This will automatically generate Overview and NewEdit page of user)

-3.Go to User_Overview  uage and add a call a microflow button and name the button as “change password” button to it from tootlbox>widget.
+3. Go to User_Overview  uage and add a call a microflow button and name the button as “change password” button to it from tootlbox>widget.

-4.Create a new microflow named “GTCP_GoToChangePassword”.
+4. Create a new microflow named “GTCP_GoToChangePassword”.